kiboschool/course-programming-2/src/lessons/abstraction/flexibility.md

 There are several places in the code that need to save the game - when the player clicks save, after completing a level, every 5 minutes just in case, and so on.

-You know you want saving to be a separate method, since you definitely don't want to have duplicated code in all of those places.
-(You write a method that builds a dictionary, calls json.dumps to convert to a json string, and puts the json string into a text file.
-You then write a load method that can read that file to restore the game progress).
+You know you want saving to be a separate method, since you definitely don't want to have duplicated code in all of those places.<!-- (You write a method that builds a dictionary, calls json.dumps to convert to a json string, and puts the json string into a text file.
+You then write a load method that can read that file to restore the game progress).-->

 Imagine that calling the method looks like this: